Holidays to New Zealand

 - 3 weeks in New Zealand – Gives you time to include a longer road trip, off the beaten track, to really experience New Zealand’s world-enviable tranquillity

 - 4+ weeks in New Zealand – Allows time to mix adventure and relaxation, perhaps combining a self drive, rail journey and island retreat…

-For a little inspiration, our team of New Zealand Experts have created a range of holiday ideas, which can be booked as they are or tailored to suit your plans.
+For a little inspiration, our team of Travel Experts have created a range of multi centre New Zealand holidays, which can be booked as they are or tailored to suit your plans.
 We can also design a holiday unique to you.

 How long is the flight to New Zealand?